-The Delta Breeze Lacrosse program is designed to teach and expand the game of lacrosse into East Contra Costa County at the middle school level.
-We invite girls and boys ages 8 to 14 to the sport through practices, scrimmages and informal games during 2019 fall ball.
-These fall ball practices and scrimmages are free.
-Our goal is to field an NCJLA team in the Spring of 2020.
-We have a 501(c) 3 non profit application pending.
+The Delta Breeze Lacrosse program is designed to teach and expand the game of lacrosse into East Contra Costa County at the elementary and middle school level.
+We invite girls and boys ages 8 to 14 to join us through practices, scrimmages and informal games during fall ball.
+Our NCJLA teams will participate in games both home and away during the Spring of 2022.
+We are a 501(c) 3 non profit organization.

 Training and practices are organized and lead by

-, a seasoned lacrosse professional with over 30 years of lacrosse experience as a player, coach and certified US Lacrosse college level referee.
+, a seasoned lacrosse professional with over 30 years of lacrosse experience as a player, coach, certified US Lacrosse high school and college level referee, and past President of the Northern California Lacrosse Referees Association.
 John is a history and economics teacher at La Paloma High School in Brentwood.
 Through the Delta Breeze program, he plans to give back to his community what lacrosse has given him for so many years.

 What is lacrosse?